-Financial deficit (£m) - year to date
+Financial deficit (Targeted intervention)

 The Month 8 Health Board financial position is a overspend of £5.1m, which is made up of a £0.4m deterioration against the planned deficit; The EoY planned deficit remains unchanged at £72.7m.
 Within the month a further £0.6m savings schemes have been identified which brings the annual total to £19.5m, the same as the original planned requirement before the additional £11.3m target control total was issued.